 You will be confident in doing design risk assessments and understand the requirements of such directives as the Machinery Directive.

 You will be expected to manage small projects and have some experience managing all stages of a project including contract supervision and tendering

 You will be educated to degree level or equivalent experience in Mechanical Engineering or related discipline.

-The closing date for applications is 30th May 2021 however, however, applications will be reviewed and interviewed on an ongoing basis until this vacancy is filled.
+The initial closing date will be 4th July 2021, however, applications will be reviewed and interviewed on an ongoing basis.